kuzentio/wages/README.md

 ## Overview

 This project empowers your NVIDIA Jetson Nano with PyTorch for efficient object detection, real-time video stream analysis, and background training capabilities.
-Labeling tools are integrated to streamline the process of preparing and enhancing your dataset.
+This project also includes labeling tool integrated to streamline the process of preparing and enhancing your dataset.
+UI is included as standalone application running in browser in kiosk mode.

 ## Features